pracsol/ModernDiskQueue/README.md

 \* This test was run enqueueing the same 20 objects created with the `SampleDataFactory` class in `ModernDiskQueue.Benchmarks.SampleData`.
 Actual file size depends on what you're enqueuing.

-Speed is a little harder to evaluate using this benchmark unless you measure a lot of iterations to smooth the outliers.
+Speed is harder to evaluate using this benchmark unless you measure a lot of iterations to smooth the outliers.
-The benchmark is not well-designed for testing the serialization library performance specifically, only how they perform under MDQ's particular workloads.
+The benchmark is not well-designed for testing the serialization library performance specifically, only how the libraries are performing under MDQ's particular workloads.
 Generally the differences in (de)serialization speed seem statistically irrelevant in the context of MDQ - your disk is probably your biggest bottleneck.

 ### Benchmarking of the Async vs Sync APIs